 And for the social types, if you don’t like to remove your gloves to use your cell phone, this product includes SoundTouch technology—allowing you to text and use the screen with your gloves on.

-We found this product to be the best overall due to its versatility and high quality, perfectly suiting cold, snowy and rainy days.
-Indeed, it features elegant leather, is waterproof, yet allows excellent airflow.
+We found these gloves to be the best overall due to its versatility and high quality, perfectly suiting cold, snowy and rainy days.

 Also, users find this pair easy to put on and remove, and the various heat settings should fit everyone’s warmth preferences.